-As previously suggested, many low budget laptops do this in order to preserve a little battery life, but it takes away from a lot of the immersion and is quite disappointing.
+As previously suggested, many low-budget gaming laptops do this in order to preserve a little battery life, but it takes away from a lot of the immersion and is quite disappointing.

-Aside from a few small issues, this is still a very impressive laptop for its price.
+ASUS does its best to make one of the best gaming laptops under 800 dollars and delivers.
+Aside from a few small issues, this is a very impressive gaming laptop for its price.

 7. Acer Nitro 5 15.6″